RinoPuji/rinopuji.github.io/_posts/2024-1-27-Installation-guideline-for-MGSe.md

 This is guideline for installing **MGSe** at your device.I recommend you check this post below first :
 **[Monopoly Script English Version](https://rinopuji.com/MGS-english-version/#4-disadvantage-of-mgse){:target="_blank"}**

-Just read this 4 topic and come back to here for getting a bit understanding about this application :
+Just read this 4 topic and come back here again for getting a bit understanding about this application :

 1. What is MGSe
 2. The main function of MGSe